treeverse/lakeFS/docs/deploy/k8s.md

    </div>
 </div>

 1. Fill in the missing values and save the file as `conf-values.yaml`.
-For more configuration options, see our Helm chart [README](https://github.com/treeverse/charts/blob/master/charts/lakefs/README.md#custom-configuration){:target="_blank"}.
+For more configuration options, see our Helm chart [README](https://github.com/treeverse/charts/blob/master/charts/lakefs/README.md#custom-configuration){:target="_blank" .button-clickable}.

-   The `lakefsConfig` parameter is the lakeFS configuration documented [here](https://docs.lakefs.io/reference/configuration.html), but without sensitive information.
+   The `lakefsConfig` parameter is the lakeFS configuration documented [here](https://docs.lakefs.io/reference/configuration.html){: .button-clickable}, but without sensitive information.
    Sensitive information like `databaseConnectionString` is given through separate parameters, and the chart will inject them into Kubernetes secrets.

 1. In the directory where you created `conf-values.yaml`, run the following commands: